AgalmicVentures/Environment/scripts/README.md

 (`{"a": [1, 2], "b": [3, 4, 5]}`).
 Useful with `Parallelize.py` and
 `Template.py`.

+#### `IPythonCleanup.py`
+Cleans up an IPython notebook file by removing outputs and reseting other state.

 #### `JsonToXml.py`
 Converts JSON documents to XML with a variety of transformation options.